 Applicants for this course should have achieved a UK First class Honours Degree.

 A wide range of graduates is encouraged to apply, including mechanical, chemical, civil, or environmental engineers.
 Physics and chemistry graduates are also encouraged, while electrical engineers who want to learn more about the thermo-fluid aspects of energy technologies can also apply.

 Months of entry

 The world faces major challenges in meeting the current and future demand for sustainable and secure energy supply and use.
-The one-year MPhil programme in Energy Technologies is designed for graduates who want to help tackle these problems by developing practical engineering solutions, and who want to learn more about the fundamental science and the technologies involved in energy utilization, electricity generation, energy efficiency, and alternative energy.
+The one-year MPhil in Energy Technologies programme is designed for graduates who want to help tackle these problems by developing practical engineering solutions, and who want to learn more about the fundamental science and the technologies involved in energy utilisation, electricity generation, energy efficiency, and alternative energy.

 The educational target of the MPhil in Energy Technologies is to communicate the breadth of energy technologies and the underpinning science.
 The objectives of the course are: